Trump vs. DeSantis: A simmering rivalry bursts into view

 The approach recalls Trump’s strategy in 2016, when he cleared a field of nearly a dozen rivals with a scorched-earth approach that included insulting his then-rival Ted Cruz’s wife’s appearance and claiming that his father may have played a role in John F. Kennedy’s assassination.
 (Cruz later became a top ally in Congress.)

-His attacks only become more ruthless when he’s finds himself against the wall.
-After the release of the “Access Hollywood” tape, for instance, in which Trump used vulgar language to brag of sexual assault, he responded by inviting the women who accused his rival Hillary Clinton’s husband, the former president, of rape and unwanted sexual advances to a presidential debate.
+His attacks only become more ruthless when he found himself against the wall.
+After the release of the “Access Hollywood” tape, in which Trump used vulgar language to brag of sexual assault, he responded by inviting the women who accused his rival Hillary Clinton’s husband, the former president, of rape and unwanted sexual advances to a presidential debate.

 “The strategy worked in 2016, no doubt about it.
 The difference now, and I say this with all respect for Ron DeSantis, he’s never entered the ring with a pugilist like Donald Trump,” said longtime Trump adviser Corey Lewandowski, who ran his 2016 primary campaign.
 “Mike Tyson has an old saying: Everyone had a plan until you get punched in the face.”